varnishcache/varnish-cache/doc/sphinx/tutorial/index.rst

 Then we hand things over to the user guide.

-Let's start off by including some of the  stuff we chucked out of the previous tutorial - now "users guide"
+..
+Let's start off by including some of the  stuff we chucked out of the
+.. previous tutorial - now "users guide"

 .. toctree:: :maxdepth: 1

    introduction
-   web_accelerator
    starting_varnish
    putting_varnish_on_port_80
    backend_servers